 If you are just learning how to play, or have been at it for many years, it’s very helpful to know the guitar part names and what they do.
 This can change how you play and handle the instrument.

-Each part is referenced in the learning process and so knowing their names and functions can be helpful.
+Each part is referenced in the learning process, and so knowing their names and functions can be helpful.

-It will also be helpful when it comes to purchasing new guitars, or upgrading parts on guitars you already own!
+Not only will it help to communicate with other players, but it may help you in further development.
+It will also be helpful when it comes to purchasing new guitars, or upgrading parts on the ones you already own!

-This can potentially make part shopping a better experience and help you get the best quality parts available for your hard earned dollars.
+There are also some differences between the acoustic and electric guitar that are important to know.
+This can potentially make part shopping a better experience and help you get the best quality available for your hard-earned dollars.

-Main Guitar Part Names
+3 Main Guitar Part Names

-But even though there are so many different shapes, they all share many of the same parts.
+There are many guitars on the market today that have different shapes and sizes.
+But even though there are so many shapes, they all share many of the same parts.

-- The guitar head, also known as the headstock.
+- The guitar head, also known as the head stock.